 If you’d rather get regular packing cubes, get a four-piece set if you’re using a carry-on, and a six-piece set if you’re using checked luggage, or if you want to share the same packing cube set with your travel partner.
 That said, six packing cubes will usually fall a bit short for two people, and I’d just rather recommend getting two four-piece sets in different colors.

-If you’re looking for something somewhat lightweight and durable, go with the eBags packing cube set, as they’re the best ones that we found.
-If you’d rather not spend that much, go with the Shacke Pak packing cube set, which is still pretty durable, and, honestly, your packing cubes don’t need to be that durable anyway.
+If you’re looking for something somewhat lightweight and durable, go with the eBags packing cube set (Full review), as they’re the best ones that we found.
+If you’d rather not spend that much, go with the Shacke Pak packing cube set (Full review), which is still pretty durable, and, honestly, your packing cubes don’t need to be that durable anyway.

 Should You Roll or Fold Your Clothes in Packing Cubes?